Hochkirch

-Hochkirch (German) or Bukecy (Upper Sorbian, /hsb/) is a municipality in the district of Bautzen, in Saxony, Germany.
+Hochkirch (/de/) or Bukecy (/hsb/) is a municipality in the district of Bautzen, in Saxony, Germany.
 It is known for the 1758 Battle of Hochkirch, part of the Seven Years' War.

-The municipality (except Breitendorf) is part of the recognized Sorbian settlement area in Saxony.
+The municipality (except Breitendorf) is part of the recognised Sorbian settlement area in Saxony.
 Upper Sorbian has an official status next to German, all villages bear names in both languages.

 Geography

 Hochkirch is located in the historic Upper Lusatia region, about 10 km east of the administrative capital Bautzen and 9 km northwest of Löbau.
 Situated within the Lusatian Highlands, it belongs to the settlement area of the Sorbs.